-The play, written and directed by Ronald Trifero Nelson (same Ronald who came to NZ with me), premiered in 2009 as part of Ronald’s Theatre Degree.
+The play, written and directed by Ronald Trifero Nelson (the same Ronald who came to NZ with me), premiered in 2009 as part of Ronald’s Theatre Degree.
 After a few revisions and re-casting, the play had its revamped premiere in 2010 in Auckland; it then played Wellington before going on tour.
-I think it is a splendid play; Ronald did an outstanding job as a writer and director.
+It is a splendid play; Ronald did an outstanding job as a writer and director.

 Along with heartfelt performances by Paora Taurima and Simon K Leary, the beautiful theme, composed by Samuel Holloway, is one of the many highlights of this production.
-Samuel Holloway may not be a household name yet, but no one composes this beautiful and goes unnoticed for long.
+Samuel Holloway may not be a household name yet.
+Still, no one composes this beautiful and goes unnoticed for long.

 Song Title: Mates and Lovers Closing Music – 2010 Artist: Samuel Holloway Genre: Musical Composer: Samuel Holloway Album: Original Recording for the 2010 Play.